Quiver moduli and quantum loop algebras: Moduli of quiver representations

 \section{Moduli of quiver representations}

 We recall the cell decomposition of moduli spaces of stable framed quiver representations from \cite{ER}, and use it to describe the ring structure on the $K$-theory of the aforementioned moduli spaces (in a different way from the earlier work \cite{FMo}).
-Hereafter, we write $K(X)$ for the 0-th topological $K$-theory ring of a smooth complex algebraic variety $X$, with rational coefficients.
+Hereafter, we write $K(X)$ for the 0-th $K$-theory \footnote{The contents of the present Section hold equally well for topological and algebraic $K$-theory; the former is closer in spirit to \cite{HL Cluster}, while the latter is closer technically to Section \ref{sec:k-ha}.} ring of a smooth complex algebraic variety $X$, with rational coefficients.
 We thank Markus Reineke for sharing with us much advice pertaining to the contents of the present Section.